tlswg/tls13-spec/draft-ietf-tls-tls13.md

 then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.

-If the server selects a PSK, then it MUST only be used with the establishment modes indicated by it can be used with (PSK alone or with (EC)DHE) and which authentication modes it can be used with (PSK alone or PSK with signatures).
-The server can then select those key establishment and authentication parameters to be consistent both with the PSK and the other extensions supplied by the client.
-Note that if the PSK can be used without (EC)DHE or without signatures, then non-overlap in either of these parameters need not be fatal.
+If the server selects a PSK, then it MUST only be used with the establishment modes indicated by "psk_key_exchange_modes" (PSK alone or with (EC)DHE).
+The server can then select the key establishment and parameters to be consistent both with the PSK and the other extensions supplied by the client.
+Note that if the PSK can be used without (EC)DHE then non-overlap in the "supported_group" parameters need not be fatl.

 The server indicates its selected parameters in the ServerHello as
 follows: